Speaking

 • What's your policy on promoting your own products or services during the presentation?

-My priority on stage is to serve—not to sell.
+My priority on stage is to serve, not to sell.

 When I’m speaking at your event, I’m there to deliver actionable insights, spark meaningful change, and elevate the experience for your audience, not to pitch programs or promote services.

-If attendees want to stay connected afterward or explore additional training, I’m always happy to provide those details—but only by request or with your approval.
+If attendees want to stay connected afterward or explore additional consulting, I’m always happy to provide those details—but only by request or with your approval.
 I’ll never promote from the stage unless you’ve asked me to include specific resources as part of the event experience.